-Reading Quizzes: 5 points Problem Solving Sessions (and 3 review sessions): 20 sessions worth one point each Lab: 5 labs worth two points each
+Reading Quizzes: 18 quizzes worth 1⁄4 point each Problem Solving Sessions: 19 sessions worth one point each Lab: 5 labs worth two points each

 Homework: Do your homework!
 There is no substitute.
 Students who don't put in a good effort often fail the course.
 Homework will be assigned and graded online with some detailed solutions written and handed in for review.
 Average of all chapter assignments will be used to determine the homework points (average homework percentage × 25 points).
 A better homework grade will replace your lowest test score.